brendatreto/World_Weather_Analysis/README.md

 For this assignment we were given the task to improve the PlanMyTrip App.

 ## Resources
--Python 3.7.6
+- Python 3.7.6
--Jupyter Notebook
+- Jupyter Notebook
--Google API
+- Google API
--World Weather API
+- World Weather API

 ## Retrieving the data